 An analysis of a student's progress toward meeting degree requirements.
 The Audit provides a summary of institutional requirements, General Studies and major/minor program requirements.
-Students have access to degree audit on-line from their academic advisor or the Office of Student Records and Registration.
+Students can access their degree audit through MyBLUE.

 Elective

 A course in the curriculum in the choosing of which a student has some options, as opposed to a required course.
 The term free or unrestricted elective denotes that the student either has complete choice in the selection of a course or choice among courses in several different fields.
 A restricted elective is one limited to a certain discipline or group of disciplines, such as an English elective or a social science elective.